Hoomee90/number-base-namer/README.md

 rootFinder(num);
 Expected Output: "tri"

+Test: "It should treat 0 and 1 as if they are markers for non-root primes"
+Code:
+const num = 1;
+const isPrefix = false
+rootFinder(num);
+Expected Output: "tri"

 Describe: factorFinder()

 Test: "It should create an array of ascending numbers as long as the input"